-General purpose electric motor (subtype i).
-A motor that is designed in standard ratings with either of the following:

-Standard operating characteristics and standard mechanical construction for use under usual service conditions, such as those specified in NEMA MG1, paragraph 14.02, “Usual Service Conditions,” and without restriction to a particular application or type of application.

-Standard operating characteristics or standard mechanical construction for use under unusual service conditions, such as those specified in NEMA MG1, paragraph 14.03, “Unusual Service

-Conditions,” or for a particular type of application, and that can be used in most general purpose applications.

-General purpose electric motors (Subtype I) are constructed in NEMA T-frame sizes or IEC metric equivalent, starting at 143T.

-general purpose electric motor (subtype ii).
-A motor incorporating the design elements of a general purpose electric motor (Subtype I) that is configured as one of the following:

-A U-frame motor.

-A Design C motor.

-A close-coupled pump motor.

-A footless motor.

-A vertical, solid-shaft, normal-thrust motor (as tested in a horizontal configuration).

-An 8-pole motor (900 rpm).

-A polyphase motor with voltage of not more than 600 volts (other than 230 or 460 volts).

 greenhouse.
 A structure or a thermally isolated area of a building that maintains a specialized sunlit environment that is used exclusively for, and essential to, the cultivation, protection or maintenance of plants.
 Greenhouses are those that are erected for a period of 180 days or more.

+group r.
+Buildings or portions of buildings that contain any of the following occupancies as established in the International Building Code:

+Group R-1.

+Group R-2 where located more than three stories in height above grade plane.

+Group R-4 where located more than three stories in height above grade plane.

 heat trap.
 An arrangement of piping and fittings, such as elbows, or a commercially available heat trap that prevents thermosyphoning of hot water during standby periods.

 heated slab-on-grade floor.
 Slab-on-grade floor construction in which the heating elements, hydronic tubing, or hot air distribution system is in contact with, or placed within or under, the slab.